KevinRiedelsheimer/kevinriedelsheimer.github.io/content/blog/2026-02-04-agent-dev-frameworks-in-comparison.md

 My honest advice?
 Don't stress about picking the "perfect" framework.
 Start with what fits your current project and tech stack.
 I started with LangGraph because I already knew it, and that's totally fine!
 Build something, break it, learn the patterns.
 Those skills will transfer.
 If you are completely unsure what you want to do, you can always choose a learning playground to understand the concepts.
 One is [SwarmAI](https://www.swarmai.chat/), which allows you to build and work with multi-agent collaboration tools out of the box.
 This is a great no-code solution to learn.

 This space is moving fast!
-New frameworks, protocols like MCP, better integrations—it's all happening now.
+New frameworks, protocols like MCP, better integrations, it's all happening now.
 But the fundamentals we've covered here will stick around.
 Understanding how agents work, how they communicate, and how to orchestrate them properly will hopefully help you in the future.

 So pick a framework, start building, and don't be afraid to experiment.
 I'm still learning too, and honestly, that's the fun part.
 If you end up building something cool, I'd love to hear about it!